annotorious/plugin-segment-anything/README.md

 A fully browser-based smart polygon selection tool for Annotorious, built on the [sam2-hiera-tiny](https://huggingface.co/g-ronimo/sam2-tiny) SegmentAnything model.
 The implementation is inspired by this [blog post](https://medium.com/@geronimo7/in-browser-image-segmentation-with-segment-anything-model-2-c72680170d92) and [demo code](https://github.com/geronimi73/next-sam).

 > [!CAUTION]
 > **This plugin depends on the [WebGPU API](https://developer.mozilla.org/en-US/docs/Web/API/WebGPU_API).
 It will fail to initialize if WebGPU is not avaialable or if hardware acceleration is disabled in the user's browser.
-If you integrate this plugin into your application, check for WebGPU support in the user's environment and provide clear feedback when it is not supported.**
+If you integrate this plugin into your application, check for WebGPU support in the user's environment and provide clear feedback to the user when it is not supported.**

 ![Demo](/screenshot.gif "Demo screenshot")